-State employees in DAGS and DHRD can view their pay statements and update their direct deposit information in the Hawaii Information Portal, with the exception of employees of University of Hawaii and Dept. of Education who will do so starting in October.
+At this time, all State employees may update their direct deposit information in the Hawaii Information Portal, with the exception of employees of University of Hawaii and Dept. of Education who will do so starting in October.
 If you need to reset your password, contact the HIP Service Center on Oahu at (808) 201-SERV (7378).

 For DOE employees: A HawaiiPay presentation for DOE employees given on 9/13 and 9/14 is available for review.

 For UH employees: Please visit the UH employee page for instructions and information specific to employees of the University of Hawaii.